For asylum seekers and new arrivalsThe page was last modified:

 The Swedish Public Employment Service

 You may be able to get assistance and support from the Swedish Public Employment Service (Arbetsförmedlingen) when you start your own business.
 The assistance programme is called Stöd till start av näringsverksamhet (assistance for starting a business).
 The Swedish Public Employment Service will want to see your business concept and business plan to assess your capacity to succeed with your business.
-Speak with your employment officer and ask if it might be applicable to you.
-You can get assistance with:

 It might be a good idea to get help from an advisor if you want to start a business.
 There is plenty of support available in different languages for setting up a business in Sweden.